zumbusch/bench_fd1/README.md

 =========

-CPU/GPU benchmark with Finite Differences, including a C++ SIMD vector wrapper
+CPU/GPU benchmark with Finite Differences, including a C++ SIMD vector wrapper, an OpenCL and a Cuda wrapper